 Massivit3D’s New Solution for Large Composite Mould Making

-Fibre-reinforced polymers, or simply composites, are undoubtedly the change that disrupted how we use and understand materials as the essential resource for manufacturing and design.
-This great remedy that materials science offers is not just another technology, but a new …
+Mould making in fibre-reinforced polymers, or simply composites, are undoubtedly the change that disrupted how we use and understand materials as the essential resource for manufacturing and design.
+This great remedy that materials science offers is not just another technology, …

 –Strength to weight ratio: Composite materials can deliver exceptional performance for structural applications while remaining lightweight.
 Considering how important this is for aerospace engineering, this advantage is gold!

 –Versatility in design: Composites are anisotropic, meaning that their performance depends on how the fibres are placed within the resin.
 Every detail like fibre orientation, weaving pattern, number of layers, which resin is used, and the moulding process’s efficacy can make the design process a headache when determining your application’s best configuration.
 Looking at the bright side, the opportunity to experiment and optimise your design according to your requirements is priceless.
 The design freedom that manufacturing processes afford is an indispensable asset for achieving complex geometrical shapes, like aerofoils, with less effort than with other materials.

 –Part consolidation: Composite manufacturing enables engineers to make seamless and continuous parts.
 For other, more traditional materials, integrating their separate elements into one and getting rid of undesirable failures between joints wouldn’t be possible, so the less, the better!
 The perfect example is, without a doubt, the continuous construction of big boat hulls.

 –Insulation properties: It is typical for reinforced materials like fibreglass to provide exceptional insulation properties for heat, electricity or liquid.